Skip to main content

 Let's examine the very same examples that I used in my previous blog post.

-Let's talk now ... "po slovensko" (Slovenian)
+Let's talk now ... po slovensko

 Enough said.
 Let's try the simplest query of all and let's ask my database what is the total revenue recorded.
-In Slovenian, the question what is total revenue translates into:
+In Slovenian the question, what is total revenue translates into:

-kakšni so skupni prihodki
+select ai kakšni so skupni pridodki

 And the response is?